 Pope Urban II (r.
 1088-1099 CE) received Alexios’ appeal in 1095 CE, but it was not the first time the Byzantine emperor had asked and got papal help.
 In 1091 CE the pope had sent troops to help the Byzantines against the Pecheneg steppe nomads who were invading the northern Danube area of the empire.
 Urban II was again disposed to assistance four years later for various reasons.
 A crusade would increase the prestige of the papacy, as it led a combined western army, and consolidate its position in Italy itself, having experienced serious threats from the Holy Roman Emperors in the previous century which had even forced the popes to relocate away from Rome.

 Urban II also hoped to reunite the Western (Catholic) and Eastern (Orthodox) Christian churches, with himself at its head, above the Patriarch of Constantinople.
-The two churches had been split since 1054 CE over disagreements about doctrine and liturgical practices, particularly the papacy’s elevation of Jesus Christ to the same level of God in the idea of the Holy Trinity.
+The two churches had been split since 1054 CE over disagreements about doctrine and liturgical practices.
 The Crusades could be given wider appeal by playing on the threat of Islam to Christian territories and the Christians living there.
 Most important of all though was the loss of Christian control of the Holy Land with its unique sites of historical significance to Christianity, particularly the tomb of Jesus Christ, the Holy Sepulchre in Jerusalem.
 On top of that, Spain was a reminder of how precarious the Christian world’s situation really was.
 By 1085 CE half of Spain was back in Christian hands, and the Normans had wrested Sicily back to the Christian fold, but the Muslim threat in Europe remained a potent one, something Urban II could now remind people of.
 The appeal of Alexios I Komnenos had all sorts of political and religious advantages.

 On 27 November 1095 CE, Urban II called for a crusade in a speech during the Council of Clermont, France.
 The message, known as the Indulgence and aimed specifically at knights, was loud and clear: those who defended Christendom would be embarking on a pilgrimage, all their sins would be washed away and their souls would reap untold rewards in the next life.
 In medieval Europe, Christianity permeated every aspect of daily life, pilgrimage was common, monasteries were full and the number of newly created saints booming.
 The idea of sin was especially prevalent and so Urban II’s promise of immunity from its consequences would have appealed to many.
 Crucially, too, the church could condone a campaign of violence because it was one of liberation (not attack) and it had a just and righteous aim.